Some people wake up on Monday mornings

 Andrew Bird, Simple x from the album Armchair Apocrypha

 "After you've run 26 miles you're not going to stop there."
+Bill Iffrig, 3 meters from the finish line. |

 At 4 hours, 9 minutes and 44 seconds into the third wave 78 year old Bill Iffrig was steps away from completing his 3rd Boston Marathon when the first of two bombs detonated.
 The concussive force knocked him off his feet and rendered him temporarily deaf.
 As he lay crumpled, stunned on Boylston Street he attempted to make sense of the incomprehensible.
 He saw the second bomb explode and his mind seized.
 He was immediately surrounded by police and race officials.
 As he lay on the pavement a volunteer helped him to his feet and offered him a wheel chair.
 Bill declined the chair and crossed the line on wobbly legs with ears ringing.
 He then walked another 6 blocks to his hotel.